-Travel.State.Gov > International Travel > Emergencies > Crisis Abroad: Be Ready > Non-Natural Disasters
+Travel.State.Gov > International Travel > Emergencies > How to Prepare for a Crisis > Non-Natural Disasters

 Whether traveling or living outside of the United States, there are ways you can prepare yourself for a non-natural disaster, be it a terrorist attack, a transportation disaster, or other incident: